Molx32/RaspberryIDS/Snort/Readme.md

+## Snort configuration file
-This file describes the configuration file snort.conf
+This section describes the configuration file snort.conf

 When installing snort, we don't get rule files, so I commented them, and added two alerts that describe DoS attack and FTP anonymous login attempt: